haydonryan/dell-fan-proxy/README.md

 arduino -> resistor
 pin 2 - purple

 There are different ways of reading the PWM signal from the computer.
-Because PWM is 25khz and in theory shouldn't change often - doing a blocking pulseIn seems to be ok.
+Because PWM is 25khz and in theory should not change often - doing a blocking pulseIn seems to be ok.
 This way we avoid using interrupts that we're using for checking the fan RPM.

 18000rpm = 300rps.
 Two ticks per rotation, gives 600hz
 Max fan speeds at 100%  (tested in idrac) 16920, 16920, 16800, 17040,16920 rpm